-The standard replaces existing IFRS and US GAAP guidance and introduces a new control-based revenue recognition model for contracts with customers.
-In the new standard, total consideration measured will be the amount to which the Company expects to be entitled, rather than fair value and new guidance have been introduced on separating goods and services in a contract and recognising revenue over time.
-The standard is effective for annual periods beginning on or after 1 January 2018, with early adoption permitted under IFRS.
-The Group is in the process of assessing the impact of the standard on the consolidated financial position or performance of the Group.
+The new standard replaces existing IFRS and US GAAP guidance and introduces a new control-based revenue recognition model for contracts with customers.
+In the new standard, total consideration measured will be the amount to which the Company expects to be entitled, rather than fair value and new guidance have been introduced on separating performance obligations for goods and services in a contract and recognition of revenue over time.
+IFRS 15 is effective for annual periods beginning on or after 1 January 2018, with early adoption permitted.
+The Group is in the process of assessing the impact of the amendment on consolidated financial position or performance of the Group.